LDprg/fronius_local_ha/README.md

 # Compatibility
 For newer versions than 0.0.4 you will need a firmware version above 1.36.6-1.
 For any firmware lower than 1.34.6-1 us 0.0.4 or lower.
+Note that it is probably best to update your device, since 0.0.4 won't receive any updates or fixes.

 I can't confirm the exact firmware where the latest stops working due to api changes (try to use 0.0.4 if you are in firmware version between 1.36.6-1 and 1.34.6-1 and latest is not working), feel free to open an issue to provide additional information on this topic.

 # DISCLAIMER